abrarahmed236/data-structures-and-algorithms/String/Stringoholics.md

 > these are the worst case senarios for finding the smallest `t` and both take
 > `O(N)` time to find.

-Now, in our problem we are not given one string by many strings, and we are asked to find the minimum time at which a maximum number of strings are their original self.
+Now, in our problem we are not given one string but many strings, and we are asked to find the minimum time at which a maximum number of strings are their original self.